Cynthia Burchell Patterson

-Cynthia Burchell Patterson, Professor (B.A.
+Cynthia Burchell Patterson, Professor Emerita (B.A.
 Stanford University, 1971; Ph.D., University of Pennsylvania, 1976); Greek history, particularly social and intellectual history including Greek historians, Plato and the Hippocratic corpus.
 Author of Pericles’ Citizenship Law of 451/0 B.C (1981) and The Family in Greek History (1998); editor and contributor, Antigone’s Answer: Essays on Death and Burial, Family and State in Classical Athens, Helios 33S (2006).
-Articles on marriage and family law and structure, burial practice and law, Herodotus, and other aspects of Greek history.
+She has written articles on marriage and family law and structure, burial practice and law, Herodotus, and other aspects of Greek history.

 - BA, Stanford University, 1971.